11 Reasons Why Dischidia Plant is Dying and How to Fix Them

 Solutions

-Ensure your Dischidia Plant is not near hot surfaces, hot air vents and other hot areas to prevent extremely high temperatures.
+Keep your Dischidia Plant away from cold drafts like windy doors and windows, air conditioning vents, open doors and others.
+Ensure that the plant is not near hot surfaces, hot air vents and other hot areas to prevent extremely high temperatures.

-Maintain an average room temperature within the range of 18-300C.
-Usually, a room temperature that is comfortable for you is ideal for Dischidia Plant.
+Maintain an average temperature of 18-300C.
+Usually, a room temperature that is comfortable for you is ideal for this plant.
+Check out this guide on understanding temperature for houseplants.

 7. Too Cold Water